Cheesy Green Chile Breakfast Quesadillas

 These breakfast quesadillas feature soft and creamy scrambled eggs dotted with green chilies and cheese.
 We use canned green chilies, which can be purchased as mild or hot, depending on your preference.

 For the cheese, we use something that melts nicely.
 Monterey Jack is popular here in the United States, but if you can find them, queso de Oaxaca or queso asadero are amazing (both are mild, melting cheeses).
+For a non-dairy option, swap the cheese for my favorite vegan queso!

 These come together really quickly — the only preparation is to cook the eggs.
 You won’t believe how simple our method for making scrambled eggs is.
 I honestly consider these be the best scrambled eggs.
 You can read all of our tips for making them here, but we shared the recipe below for you, too!